 Exhibit 13.1 shows the results when we match the MFH and CNH residents by the quintiles of propensities.
 For each quintile, the table reports the number of residents who were in MFHs and CNHs.
 Of the 16,226 residents, 3,246 fall into each propensity quintile.
 By definition, the number of residents that fall in each quintile is equal.
 Note that more of the CNH residents fall in the first quintile than MFH residents.
 The situation is reversed by the fifth quintile, where more MFH patients fall into the fifth quintile than CNH patients.
 Clearly, comparing these two programs across all quintiles is like comparing apples to oranges.
 Residents of the two programs are self-selecting.
 It makes sense to compare the two programs in each quintile.
 For instance, comparing the 45 residents in quintile 1 of the MFH program with the 3,201 residents in quintile 1 of the CNHs makes sense.
-These two programs are both serving residents that fall in the same propensity quintile—therefore, these residents do not differ on their propensity to join the programs.
+These two programs are both serving residents who fall in the same propensity quintile—therefore, these residents do not differ on their propensity to join the programs.
 Thus, observed outcome differences are not confounded with differences in patients who elect to take advantage of these programs.

 [INSERT EXHIBIT]

-Exhibit 13.1 Count of Patients Receiving Treatment Matched on Propensity Quintiles
+Exhibit 13.1 Number of Patients Receiving Treatment Matched on Propensity Quintiles